AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/tips-tricks-and-troubleshooting/faq-wp-us-to-emea-mig.md

 feature: Workfront Proof, Digital Content and Documents
 exl-id: d1aa69e5-f7e5-46d5-814e-e11a999e36db
 ---
-# FAQ: Workfront Proof - US to EMEA migration
+# FAQ: [!UICONTROL Workfront Proof] - US to EMEA migration

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## How do I know if this change affects my organization?

-Workfront is directly contacting all organizations affected by the Workfront Proof US to EMEA migration.
+[!DNL Workfront] is directly contacting all organizations affected by the [!DNL Workfront Proof] US to EMEA migration.

 ## Is there anything I need to do to prepare for the migration?